-Dinsha Mistree is a research fellow in the Rule of Law Program at Stanford Law School.
+Dinsha Mistree is an affiliate of the Neukom Center for the Rule of Law at Stanford Law School.
 He is also a research fellow at the Hoover Institution, where he manages the Program on Strengthening US-Indian Relations, as well as an affiliated scholar at the Center on Democracy, Development and the Rule of Law at the Freeman Spogli Institute for International Studies.
 Dr. Mistree studies the relationship between education, governance and economic growth in developing countries.
 His scholarship concentrates on the political economy of legal systems, public administration, and education policy, with a regional focus on India.
 He holds a Ph.D. and an M.A. in Politics from Princeton University, with an S.M. and an S.B. from MIT.
 His published work appears in a wide range of outlets including Stanford Law Review, Social Science and Medicine, and Public Administration Review.